A man on a tablet compares different balance transfer credit card offers.

 How to complete a credit card balance transfer

 Start the balance transfer process by checking to see if your current credit card company offers it first.
-If your current credit card company doesn't offer transfers, consider applying for a balance transfer card specifically for that purpose.
+If your current credit card company doesn’t offer transfers, consider applying for a balance transfer offer specifically for that purpose.

 Having a balance transfer credit card can help you consolidate and manage your credit card debt and may help you save on interest charges.
 With good personal finance habits and a bit of planning, you can get the most benefit from your balance transfer card.